jcranch/tilings/README.md

  * make

-   GNU make has been used to build the project.
+   GNU make is the build tool.

  * avconv / libav-tools